Bavatharanivethamani/Multimodel-Emotion-Recognition-using-Deep-Learning--Emotionsence-AI/README.md

 **Bavatharani V**

-Bachelor of Engineering (CSE)
+Bachelor of Engineering (IT)

-Final Year Project – EmotionSense-AI
+Project – EmotionSense-AI